meganwhite/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT c.CategoryName, COUNT(p.CategoryID) as [Count]
+from Categories as c
+join Products as p on c.CategoryID = p.CategoryID
+GROUP BY c.CategoryID

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT OrderID, COUNT(ProductID) as [ItemCount] from OrderDetails
+GROUP BY OrderID